jakemcc/jakemccrary.com/source/_adventures/2019-08-03-2019-08-03-flying-to-top-rope-climbing-at-devils-lake.markdown

 ![Jake climbing The Rack](/images/jake-climbing-devils-lake.png)

 This trip was a ton of fun.
-We didn't climb for too long but the entire experience was amazing.
+We didn't climb for that long but the entire experience was amazing.

 Despite having lived in Chicago for my entire climbing career, this was my first time at Devil's Lake.